Kelly Reichardt: 1994–2006: feature debut and other works

+2008–2016: critical acclaim

 For her next film, Wendy and Lucy, Reichardt and Raymond adapted another story from Livability.
 The film explores loneliness and hopelessness through the story of a woman looking for her lost dog.
 It was released in December 2008 and earned Oscar buzz for lead actress Michelle Williams.
 It was nominated for Best Film and Best Female Lead at the Independent Spirit Awards.
 Reichardt then directed Meek's Cutoff, a Western also starring Williams.
 It competed for the Golden Lion at the 67th Venice International Film Festival in 2010.

+Reichardt received a John Simon Guggenheim Memorial Foundation Fellowship in 2009 and a 2011 United States Artists (USA) Fellowship.
+She edits her films herself.
+In 2014, Reichardt was named an Artist-in-Residence in the Film and Electronic Arts program at Bard College.

-In 2013, Reichardt's film Night Moves debuted in competition at the 70th Venice International Film Festival.
-A more intense thriller about a secret plot to blow up a dam, it was considered a shift in tone from her other slower, more melancholic films.
+In 2013, her film Night Moves debuted in competition at the 70th Venice International Film Festival.
+An intense thriller about a secret plot to blow up a dam which was also written by Raymond, it was considered a shift in tone from her other slower, more melancholic films.
+It was also the first time that Reichardt employed digital cinematography.

 Reichardt's film Certain Women is based on Maile Meloy's 2009 short-story collection Both Ways is the Only Way I Want It, and was shot in March–April 2015 in Montana.
-Michelle Williams, Laura Dern, and Kristen Stewart star.
+Michelle Williams, Laura Dern, Lily Gladstone, and Kristen Stewart star.
 Sony Pictures Worldwide Acquisitions (SPWA) bought the rights to distribution.
-The film premiered on January 24, 2016, at the Sundance Film Festival.
-Reichardt won the top award at the 2016 London Film Festival for Certain Women.
+The film premiered on January 24, 2016, at the Sundance Film Festival, and earned Reichardt the top award at the 2016 London Film Festival.

-In October 2016, Reichardt revealed that on her next film she would collaborate with author Patrick DeWitt on an adaptation of his novel Undermajordomo Minor, which might be shot outside of the U.S. In October 2018, it was announced that Reichardt had put Undermajordomo Minor on hold and would instead reunite with Raymond to direct First Cow, an adaptation of his novel The Half-Life.
+In October 2016, Reichardt revealed that on her next film she would collaborate with author Patrick DeWitt on an adaptation of his novel Undermajordomo Minor, potentially to be shot outside of the U.S. Two years later it was announced that Reichardt had put Undermajordomo Minor on hold and would instead reunite with Raymond to direct First Cow, an adaptation of his novel The Half-Life.